imegabiz/multi-proxy-config-fetcher/README.md

 2. Enrich with geolocation data
 3. Rename with descriptive tags
 4. Test with Xray core (multi-round)
+5. Split tested configs by server country
-5. Convert to Sing-box format
+6. Convert to Sing-box format
-6. Test with Sing-box core (multi-round)
+7. Test with Sing-box core (multi-round)
-7. Filter for security and generate the secure Sing-box and Xray outputs
+8. Filter for security and generate the secure Sing-box and Xray outputs
-8. Generate Clash/Mihomo YAML configs
+9. Generate Clash/Mihomo YAML configs
-9. Generate the load-balanced Xray config
+10. Generate the load-balanced Xray config
-10. Generate the Fragment-enabled load-balanced Xray config
+11. Generate the Fragment-enabled load-balanced Xray config
-11. Update charts and reports
+12. Update charts and reports
-12. Generate the pipeline run summary
+13. Generate the pipeline run summary
-13. Commit and push changes
+14. Commit and push changes

 ## 🛡️ Security Features